GreptimeTeam/docs/docs/reference/sql/order_by.md

-The `ORDER BY` clause is
+# ORDER BY

-used to order the data in ascending or descending order based on one or more columns in the `SELECT` statement.
+The `ORDER BY` clause is used to order the data in ascending or descending order based on one or more columns in the `SELECT` statement.

 # Syntax